dragotin/quirksite/README.md

 ## Downloads and Releases

 ### Releases
+The current public release is version 0.91.
+It is available from the  [Github Release Page](https://github.com/dragotin/pdfquirk/releases/tag/v0.91).

 The first public release of PDF Quirk has the version number 0.9 and is available from the [Github Release Page](https://github.com/dragotin/pdfquirk/releases/tag/v0.9).